spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 ***
 ### dashboard:

-Real-time log monitoring **Service**.
+A real-time log monitoring **Service**.

 * Project-wide

-  - `dashboard: engine:` - possible values is `dashboard`.
+  - `dashboard: engine:` - possible value is `dashboard`.
-  - `dashboard: endpoints:` - defines the service's port or/and web-interface that can be accessed via given endpoints.
+  - `dashboard: endpoints:` - defines the service's port and web interface that can be accessed via given endpoints.
 ***

 ### database: